NJBLAGA/NathanBlaga_T1A2/README.md

 #### **Features:**

-- The colour schemes and font styling of the website makes the website very appealing, colourful and welcoming.
+- The colour schemes and font styling makes the website very appealing, colourful and welcoming.
-- The nav-bar allows for easy navigation between all pages of the website including the individual blog pages themseleves.
+- The nav-bar allows for easy navigation between all pages of the website including the individual blog pages themselves.
-- The nav-bar 'secondary mode' on mobile devies allows for even further ease of naivgation.
+- The nav-bar 'secondary mode' on mobile devices allows for even further ease of navigation.
-- The use of the 'burger' icon over the entire nav-bar itself creates less of a cluster on the mobile devices aiding in the websites visual appearance.
+- The use of the 'burger' icon over the entire nav-bar creates less of a cluster on mobile devices aiding in the websites visual appearance.
-  - A very interesting and 'playful' feature is that of the 'popup-boxes' on the about me page.
+  - A very interesting and 'playful' feature is the 'popup-boxes' on the About Me page.
-  - This not only prevents the user for having to scroll down the page to obtain informaiton, but gives the experience a bit of interactivity between the website, myself and the user.
+  - This not only prevents the user for having to scroll down the page to obtain information, but gives the experience a sense of interactivity between the website, myself and the user.

 ### **Sitemap**

-- The sitemap below depicts from an early development stage a very simplistic, user-friendly flow between all pages throughtout the website.
+- From initial development of my website, I wanted a very simplistic structure that offered a user friendly interaction alongside smooth navigation between all pages of the site.

  ![Portfolio Website Sitemap](./docs/Screenshots/Sitemap.jpg)